Can employer deduct PF admin charges from offered CTC salary?

 nanu1953

-Salary processed by many organization from CTC.
-Employer portion of EPF is a part of CTC.
+Salary processed by many organizations from CTC.
+The employer's portion of EPF is a part of CTC.
 Then the employer can deduct.
-It is nothing but addition to earning side and then deduction.
+It is nothing but an addition to the earning side and then deduction.

-But the way the salary structure has been shown, it appears that the employer is wrongly deducting the Admin charge.
-It is illegal.
+However, the way the salary structure has been shown, it appears that the employer is wrongly deducting the admin charge, which is illegal.

-Please check in details and understand the situation properly.
+Please check in detail and understand the situation properly.

 alok-singh1